No matter where you are in your life right now, mindfulness can transform your existence for the better. Frequently, individuals look to...

 In fact, you can teach yourself to be mindful all day, every day if you like.
 Mindfulness is the practice in Buddhist teaching — essentially everything is mindfulness.
 The simple goal is to focus on the task at hand with mindful awareness.
 No matter the task, you stay fully aware and focused.
 Your attention is entirely on whatever you are doing — whether it's folding laundry, cooking, playing with your children, working on a report for school, or just taking a walk.

 Items you can introduce into your daily life to improve mindfulness includes:

 Calm or soothing music: Listening to some calming or soothing music whenever possible.
 Music has an emotional effect on many of us and can really help bring you to a more calm and relaxed state.

 Mindful Schools: Allow your child/children to attend a mindful school that focuses on children's wellbeing.

 Mindful activities for kids: Try to get your children involved in mindful activities for kids such as mindful coloring or nature walks.
 This is not just for the little ones, there is also mindfulness for teens, who are facing the stress of school and peer pressure.

 Mindful parenting: Mindful parenting goes hand in hand with mindful activities for children, but in addition to what's mentioned above you could also teach them STOP: Stop, Take a breath, Observe, and Proceed.

-Mindfulness based decisions: When you are faced with something make sure it's a mindfulness based decision that you make and not something done out of haste and without thought.
+Mindfulness-based decisions: When you are faced with something make sure it's a mindfulness-based decision that you make and not something is done out of haste and without thought.